Nutrition Therapy

 Great fiber‑rich options:

-• Leafy greens
+• Leafy greens and sprouts

-• Berries, pears, avocado
+• Berries, avocado

 • Chia, flax, hemp seeds